zachmccabe/beijing/docs/how_the_book_got_made.md

 title: How the book got made
 image: https://www.zachmccabe.com/beijing/assets/viz/beijing-bonus-chapter-250.png
 description: Here's how I put together my non-fiction book for Kindle.
 Wanna hint?
 Expect surprises…
+cta: Your feedback on methods, tools and – of course – the field guide itself is always welcome.
+Let me know what you think: <hello@zachmccabe.com>

 ---

-*Updated: Jan 31 2020.*

-For the 3rd time in >5 years, I've rewritten the field guide.
+*Updated: Jan 31 2020.* For the 3rd time in >5 years, I've rewritten the field guide.

 It's like bouncing along in a noisy, old carriage on the overnight train – the bed under you rattles wildy enough that your sleep is anxious.